Interested in training for your team? Click here to learn more

 or call 1-800-926-7926

-This CLE course will prepare family law practitioners and financial experts to better represent litigants in identifying, classifying, and valuing stock options and restricted stock units (RSUs) for equitable distribution and income availability upon divorce or in the context of post-judgment modification.
+This CLE course will prepare family law practitioners and financial professionals to better represent litigants in identifying, classifying, and valuing stock options and restricted stock units (RSUs) for equitable distribution and income availability upon divorce or in the context of post-judgment modification.

 Description